The Number Nobody Reports

 Kansas: 117 Pages

 In May 2026, a Kansas judge struck down the state’s ban on gender-affirming care for minors in a 117-page ruling.
 The legislature had overridden Governor Kelly’s veto to pass it.
-The court found it likely violates the Kansas Constitution and questioned the credibility of the state’s own expert witnesses.
+The court questioned the credibility of the state’s own expert witnesses and found the ban likely violates the Kansas Constitution.

 18 Shield Law States